rickfay/z17-randomizer/README.md

 `randomize_dungeon_prizes`
 - Randomizes the Pendants and Portraits between Hyrule and Lorule dungeons

+`lc_requirement`
+- The number of Portraits (0-7) needed to trigger the Hilda cutscene to open Lorule Castle

 `assured_weapon`
 - If enabled, guarantees that a weapon will be placed in Ravio's Shop